Alphalaneous/Safe-zones-for-iOS/README.md

-# Safe zones for iOS
+# Safe Zones for iOS

 Adds space for the notch/island on iOS